 How to Tell When Tilapia is Done

-Freshwater fish like Tilapia will be easily “flaked” when it is done.
+Tilapia will be easily “flaked” when it is done.
 However, if you are looking for a more precise method of knowing when your fresh catch is ready to eat you can follow any one of these methods.
 Cooking time always depends on the thickness of the fish.
 Tilapia tends to be a thinner fish, with an even thinner area around the tail.
 These three methods can be used to know if your Tilapia is done.

 - The Meat Thermometer: If you have a meat thermometer, the center of your fish should reach 145 °F.